 - And, they have specific genes that have been identified, which I’ll get to next.

 Superager Genes and Your Epigenetics

 Dr. Nir Barzilai studies old people; very old people.
-Not only are his subject’s very old, but they’re unusually healthy.
+Not only are his subjects very old, but they’re unusually healthy.
 Spry even.
 He wanted to find out why.
-So like any good scientist, he gathered them together and studied them all way down to their genetic code.
+So like any good scientist, he gathered them together and studied them and their genetic code.